feiyangjun-1/HanziStyleForge-Fusion/README.en.md

 | [cjkvi/cjkvi-ids](https://github.com/cjkvi/cjkvi-ids) | Unicode IDS component structure and local-region hints |

 A citation indicates architectural reference only.
 It does not grant permission to copy upstream code, weights, data, or fonts.
 Check the current license and terms of every third-party artifact before use.

-## License

-See [LICENSE](LICENSE) for the project code license.
-User-supplied fonts, generated fonts, and third-party materials remain under their own terms.

 ## Contributing